matn7/CS-Notes/src/main/java/basic_java/BLACK_ORANGE_NOTEBOOK.md

 ## Rules that DB follows

-- `Entity integrity` - Every table has primary key.
+- `Entity integrity`: Every table has primary key.
-- `Referential integrity` - A foreign key points to value tat is a primary key of another table.
+- `Referential integrity`: A foreign key points to value that is a primary key of another table.

 ### final

-- Can not change reference but can modify object
+- Can not change reference but can modify object.

 ```java
 final Customer c;